ndnq/SFP_Util/README.md

 - getVendorSpecificInformation - Tries to interpret data saved in a memory region reserved to the manufacturer
 - getLinkLength - Prints supported link lengths
 - getVendorDate - Prints vendor specified manufacturing date
-- tryAddressChange(interfae) - In some SFP's it is necessary to preform this operation to have acces to the diagnostic interface.
+- tryAddressChange(interfae) - In some SFP's it is necessary to preform this operation to have access to the diagnostic interface.
 Arguments are: 0 for 2-wire interface ID memory page, 1 for Digital Diagnostic memory page
-- readTemperature - Reads Internally measured module temperature
+- readTemperature - Reads Internally measured module temperature [C]
-- readVoltage - Reads Internally measured supply voltage in transceiver
+- readVoltage - Reads Internally measured supply voltage in transceiver [mV]
-- readTxBias - Reads Internally measured TX Bias Current
+- readTxBias - Reads Internally measured TX Bias Current [mA]
-- readTxOut - Reads Measured TX output power
+- readTxOut - Reads Measured TX output power [mW]
-- readRxIn - Reads Measured RX input power
+- readRxIn - Reads Measured RX input power [mW]
-- readLasTemp - Reads Measured laser temperature or wavelength
+- readLasTemp - Reads Measured laser temperature or wavelength [C]
-- getDiagnostics - Prints available diagnostic information
+- readTECCurrent - Reads measured TEC current [mA]

 ### Additional information
 ##### All input arguments are to be in decimal format without any spacing for example write8(3,56).
 ##### All output data is to be read as decimal if not stated otherwise.
+##### Unsuccessful reads result in 0xFF and not implemented diagnostic features read 0
+##### Many devices are write protected, thus by using